-In May 2016 Permit Sonoma staff presented the first iteration of the OWTS program to the Board of Supervisors seeking direction to submit the program to the local Regional Water Board (RWB).
+In May 2016 Permit and Resource Management Staff (Permit Sonoma) presented the first iteration of the OWTS program to the Board of Supervisors seeking direction to submit the program to the local Regional Water Board (RWB).
 The Board directed the submittal of the Local Area Management Program (LAMP) and the OWTS Manual which was completed in June 2016.
 Subsequently, the RWB reviewed the initial submittal and required revisions.
 While completing the second version, the 2017 Complex Fire occurred and delayed the OWTS program revisions.